Mcbeer/fridge-spy/README.md

 ## Arhitechture

 Build on the Vitejs project, using React.
-When testing if finally implemented, must test any component rendering data, and not processing it.
+When testing is finally implemented, must test any component rendering data, and not processing it.

 The web platform uses Styled-Component and NO CSS LIBRARY to style component.
 This must visually match the rest of the application, and should be built with newer properties.
 (No tables!!).
 We also use Typescript for everything, and types/interfaces are required for anything that exists inside the application.
 Nothing is typed as any, since why are we using Typescript then?
 (In exceptional cases, and can be useful, but mostly not)